sonumahajan/getWifiPassword/README.md

 # getWifiPassword
-Get wifi password from running this shell script program.
+Get wifi password in Linux OS using this shell script.